Spaceplane: Europe

+Airbus Defence and Space Spaceplane was a suborbital spaceplane concept for carrying space tourists, proposed by EADS Astrium in 2007.

 Japan

 HOPE was a Japanese experimental spaceplane project designed by a partnership between NASDA and NAL (both now part of JAXA), started in the 1980s.
 It was positioned for most of its lifetime as one of the main Japanese contributions to the International Space Station, the other being the Japanese Experiment Module.
 The project was eventually cancelled in 2003, by which point test flights of a sub-scale testbed had flown successfully.

 India

 AVATAR (Aerobic Vehicle for Hypersonic Aerospace Transportation; अवतार) was a concept study for an uncrewed single-stage reusable spaceplane capable of horizontal takeoff and landing, presented to India's Defence Research and Development Organisation.
 The mission concept was for low cost military and commercial satellite launches.
-No further studies or development have taken place since 2001.